MicrosoftDocs/architecture-center/docs/example-scenario/apps/measure-azure-app-sustainability-sci-score-content.md

-The example described in this workload helps you create a sustainability model based on the available proxies.
-This model allows scoring of an application's carbon efficiency.
+This example workload helps you create a sustainability model based on the available proxies.
+This model allows scoring of the carbon efficiency of an application.
 This score is known as the Software Carbon Intensity (SCI) score.
 It provides a baseline for measuring changes in an application's carbon output.

 > [!NOTE]
 > There are other greenhouse gases besides carbon dioxide.
 They have different effects on the environment.
 For example, one ton of methane has the same heating effect as 80 tons of carbon dioxide.
 By convention, this article normalizes everything to the *CO2-equivalent* measure.
 References to *carbon* always mean CO2-equivalent.